-CBRL exists in a fluid and potentially volatile geo-political context and CBRL-supported and/or sponsored researchers (hereafter 'CBRL researchers') need to be sensitive to circumstances that may change and be ready with contingency plans.
-CBRL staff are, by necessity, highly aware and adaptive to rapid changes in the local situation and should be able to offer up-to-date advice, but CBRL researchers planning to visit the region should carry out their own risk assessments in addition to seeking CBRL guidance and are required to sign-up for FCDO travel advice alerts for the Levantine region and other relevant countries.
+CBRL exists in a fluid and potentially volatile geo-political context and CBRL-supported and/or sponsored researchers need to be sensitive to circumstances that may change and be ready with contingency plans.
+CBRL researchers planning to visit the region should carry out their own risk assessments via their own universities and are required to sign-up for FCDO travel advice alerts for the Levantine region and other relevant countries.
 Also, CBRL researchers need to be aware that they carry the word 'British' with them whatever their nationality and that given the UK's complex historical involvement in the region, CBRL as an organisation and as individual researchers, like other Western actors, may be liable to feelings of suspicion or distrust despite our commitment to research of the highest ethical and academic standards.